Patrick-SCM-Solution/SCM-Bridge-OS/README.md

-# SCM Solution — Hardware Development System
+# SCM Solution — Bridge OS

 A structured reference and tooling system for hardware product development, covering the full journey from Idea through to Mass Production.